 Imaging and Analyses

-On a confocal imaging system, scan the montage views of the labeled retina using the panoramic tissue slice scanner [1].
-Take the higher magnification images using an imaging system equipped with a 10x (ten-X) and a 40x (forty-X) lens with numerical apertures of 0.40 and 0.95, respectively [2].
+Scan the montage views of the labeled retina using the panoramic tissue slice scanner [1].
+Take the higher magnification images using an imaging system equipped with a 2x (two-X) and a 10x (ten-X) lens with numerical apertures of 0.40 and 0.95, respectively [2].

 SCREEN: To be uploaded by Authors: Panoramic tissue slice scanner scanning the montage views of the labeled retina.
 Videographer: Please film the screen for all shots labeled 'SCREEN' on the day of shoot as backup